 Could the combined effect of these deviations result in a microphone that is subjectively more ‘accurate’ than it measures, and therefore sounds ‘natural’?
 I suspect that measuring the TF-5’s frequency response in a reverberant environment, where sound energy can arrive at the microphone from all directions with equal probability, would yield a much flatter result.

 The TF-5’s self-noise of 14dBA puts it right in the ballpark of similar mics from Neumann, DPA, Schoeps and Sennheiser.
 Its 68Ω output impedance should be fine for driving long cable runs, while its relatively high 7mA current requirement remains within the 10mA maximum specified for phantom power.

-The maximum SPL of 120dB for 1% THD is relatively low, but when considered alongside its high sensitivity of 35mV/Pa it’s clear that the TF-5 is intended for use with acoustic instruments and/or distant miking.
-I wouldn’t be putting one inside a kick drum or facing into the bell of a trumpet, but I’d have no hesitation using one to spot mic any instrument in an orchestral recording that was soft enough to require spotting, or use a pair to record a big symphonic piece from anywhere above and behind the conductor.
+The maximum SPL of 135dB for 1% THD alongside its high sensitivity of 35mV/Pa make it clear that the TF-5 is intended for use with acoustic instruments and/or distant miking.
+I wouldn’t be rushing to put one inside a kick drum or facing into the bell of a trumpet, but I’d have no hesitation using one to spot mic any instrument in an orchestral recording that was soft enough to require spotting, or use a pair to record a big symphonic piece from anywhere above and behind the conductor.

 I tested the TF-5s on everything from drum kits, acoustic guitars and grand pianos to bamboo flutes and singing bowls.
 Those recordings formed the motivation behind my earlier speculation about the symbiosis between the TF-5’s frequency response and polar responses.
 Whether intentional or not, it’s very effective.
 Among other things, it creates a microphone that is fast and easy to use when recording acoustic instruments and ensembles.